 In 2015, The Hormel Foundation reached a record high of giving $21.4 million.
 Since 1941, The Hormel Foundation has given more than $130 million.

 For more information, visit The Hormel Foundation website.

 The Hormel Institute

-Throughout the years, we have financially supported the efforts of leading scientists to focus on The Hormel Institute’s singular mission: to provide research that can prevent and control cancer through natural and nontoxic means.
+Throughout the years, we have donated money and resources to support the efforts of the scientists and their focus on The Hormel Institute’s mission: discoveries that can prevent and control cancer through natural and nontoxic means.

 For more information, visit The Hormel Institute website.

 Each calendar year, the Hormel Foods Charitable Trust Matching Gifts Program matches individual employee and retiree donations to approved colleges and universities and to elementary and high schools.
 Since its inception, the program has matched millions of dollars in gifts to educational institutions.

 Read more about our education efforts in our 2015 Corporate Responsibility Report.